 God allowed Solomon to make the choice to disobey, but Solomon’s choice brought inevitable consequences.
 “So the Lord said to Solomon, ‘Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates’” (1 Kings 11:11).
 God showed mercy to Solomon for David’s sake (verse 12), but Solomon’s kingdom was eventually divided.
 Another chastisement upon Solomon was war with the Edomites and Aramians (verses 14-25).

 Solomon was not a puppet king.
 God did not force him to do what was right.
 Rather, God laid out His will, blessed Solomon with wisdom, and expected the king to obey.
 In his later years, Solomon chose to disobey, and he was held accountable for his decisions.

 It is never God’s will that anyone sin, but He does allow us to make our own choices.
 The story of Solomon is a powerful lesson for us that it does not pay to disobey.
 It is not enough to start well; we must seek God’s grace to finish well, too.
 Life without God is a dead-end street.
 Solomon thought that having 1,000 wives and concubines would provide happiness, but whatever pleasure he derived was not worth the price he paid.
-As a wiser Solomon said, “God will bring every deed into judgment” (Ecclesiastes 12:14).
+A wiser Solomon concluded that his life of pleasure was “meaningless” (Ecclesiastes 12:8), and the book of Ecclesiastes ends with the warning that “God will bring every deed into judgment” (verse 14).